Growing Minds Day by Day: Fourth Week of January

 Bears in WNC

 Western North Carolina is home to thousands of black bears.
 Bears are sometimes drawn to people’s yards (or schoolyards, like the family of bears pictured above at Haw Creek Elementary) by bird feeders, pet food, compost piles, and garbage.
-Bears are actually so common in Asheville and Buncombe County that their activity and behavior is being researched by NC State University and the NC Wildlife Resources Commission through the NC Urban/Suburban Bear Study.
+Bears are actually so common in Asheville and Buncombe County that their activity and behavior is being researched by NC State University and the NC Wildlife Resources Commission.
 If you see a bear around town that’s sporting a GPS collar, it’s likely part of that study.
 Learn more about the bears that call our Appalachian region home by visiting the Smoky Mountain National Park website: Black Bears in the Smokies

 Ever wondered why bears hibernate?
 Find out here on an episode of Mystery Doug.
 Bears aren’t the only animals that sleep through the winter.
 Visit the NC Arboretum’s website to learn about other animals that hibernate.